 If you really want to know more, feel free to check out my LinkedIn profile, my RateMyProfessor ratings, or my infrequently updated blog.
 I also have a brief ABET-style CV and a full academic CV to bore you with.
-Sadly my personal website is currently down, despite the highly ironic domain name I picked.
+Sadly my personal website is currently down, despite the exceedingly ironic domain name I picked.

 Over the years, I have developed a set of policies that apply to all courses I teach.
 Courses I co-teach with other faculty members often adopt a variation of these policies, please check the relevant course website or syllabus for details.

 After years of maintaining a “nice” home page complete with “fancy” styles and layouts I decided to stop caring about such things in January 2017.
 Now I just run some markdown through zs with a trivial layout file and that’s it.
 I highly recommend you do the same.